-Assemblyman Andrew Hevesi, Assemblyman Michael Miller, Council Member Karen Koslowitz, and Council Member Elizabeth Crowley met with Kathleen Grimm, Deputy Chancellor of Finance and Administration and other representatives from the New York City Department of Education to protect the local zoning of the new high school
+Assemblyman Andrew Hevesi, Assemblyman Michael Miller, Council Member Karen Koslowitz and Council Member Elizabeth Crowley successfully negotiate with the Department of Education to protect the local zoning of the new high school